niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 This process requires three files:

 - A Jinja template, named ``benchmark.jinja``, placed in the ``templates`` directory of ``ABIN LAUNCHER``.
-It is an extension of the job instructions template.
+It is an extension of the job script template.
 - A Python script, named ``benchmark.py``, which must be placed in ``ABIN LAUNCHER``'s directory.
 - A Shell script, named ``cron_benchmark.sh``, which must also be placed in ``ABIN LAUNCHER``'s directory.
 It will be executed through a :ref:`cron task <cron_tuto>` and make the link between the first two files.

 The role of the Jinja template
 ------------------------------

-At the end of the job instructions, some additional commands, provided by the ``benchmark.jinja`` template, will fetch the following information:
+At the end of the job script, some additional commands, provided by the ``benchmark.jinja`` template, will fetch the following information:

 - The name of the program and the name of the cluster
 - The chosen job scale and its associated resources requirements